meefs/prvhash/README.md

 using a pseudo-random number sequence as a hash) to [`keccak`](https://en.wikipedia.org/wiki/SHA-3) and [`RadioGatun`](https://en.wikipedia.org/wiki/RadioGat%C3%BAn) schemes, but is a completely different implementation of such concept.
-PRVHASH is both a ["randomness extractor"](https://en.wikipedia.org/wiki/Randomness_extractor) and an "extendable-output function" (XOF).
+PRVHASH acts as both a ["randomness extractor"](https://en.wikipedia.org/wiki/Randomness_extractor) and an "extendable-output function" (XOF).

 PRVHASH can generate 64- to unlimited-bit hashes, yielding hashes of approximately equal quality independent of the chosen hash length.
-PRVHASH is based on 64-bit math, which is scalar, portable, cross-platform, inlineable, C++ compatible (fairly efficient on 32-bit systems as well).
-The use of the function beyond 1024-bit hashes is easily possible, but has to be statistically tested.
+PRVHASH is based on 64-bit math, which is scalar, portable, cross-platform, inlinable, C++ compatible (fairly efficient on 32-bit systems as well).
+The function can easily be used beyond 1024-bit hashes, but such cases should be statistically tested (until a rigorous formal extrapolation is available).
 For example, any 32-bit element extracted from 2048-, or 4096-bit resulting hash is as collision resistant as just a 32-bit hash.
-It is a fixed execution time hash function that depends only on message's length.
+It is a constant-time hash function, meaning its execution time depends only on the message's length.
 A streamed, higher-security, hashing implementation is available.

 PRVHASH is solely based on the butterfly effect, inspired by [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) pseudo-random number generators.
-The generated hashes have good avalanche properties.
+The generated hashes exhibit strong avalanche properties.
 For best security, a random seed should be supplied to the hash function, but this is not a requirement.